 JUAN GABRIEL VÁSQUEZ

-Recognized by critics as one of the great novelists of Latin America
+Recognized by critics as one of the great novelists of Ibero-America

-• Recipient of the Alfaguara Prize, the International Dublin Literary Award (IMPAC), and the Royal Spanish Academy Award
+• Recipient of the Alfaguara Prize, the International Dublin Literary Award (IMPAC), and the Royal Spanish Academy Award, among others

 Juan Gabriel tailors each presentation to the needs of his audience and is not limited to the topics mentioned below.
 Please contact us on any topic that interests you: